philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 -- max_kb_dist 0

-run seperate for hist and contemp position file needed for each glf for each
+run seperate for hist and contemp position file needed for each (aready made and good for both) glf for each

  ---